digitalocean/functions-deployer/deployerDesign.md

 [**Code**](https://github.com/digitalocean/functions-deployer/blob/9cea0dd06ac7c1e0e8f8091a4d9142329b391107/src/finder-builder.ts#L83).

 This function does a recursive descent through the packages and finds any actions that need building.
-There is a short circuit if none are found, since if any are found the entire package array and its dependent action arrays have to be duplicated.
+There is a short circuit if none are found, since if any are found the entire package array and its dependent action arrays have to be reconstructed so that objects remain properly connected.

 When visiting each package, if any builds in the package will be remote, the package is deployed (once only, in the client deployer).
 This is done to avoid the potential collisions that can occur if the package has multiple remote builds and those builds run in parallel in different slice deployers in different runtime containers.
 If each slice deployer attempted to deploy the package, errors can occur when duplicate creations hit the controller at the same time (this error plagued large projects deployed via AP until this logic was added).
 A package that has been deployed in this way is marked by setting the `deployedDuringBuild` property.
+This will prevent it from being deployed again.

 The recursive descent bottoms out in the [`buildAction`](https://github.com/digitalocean/functions-deployer/blob/0a25dc78dcdadb75fb409defb681bcfc440e6fba/src/finder-builder.ts#L151) function.